 Esteemed against sunflower-yellow walls, portraits of Black women wearing natural hairstyles received a warm welcome alongside their creator, Maya Alia.
 Such a celebration of Black hair calls for celebration, after all.

-“Curls & Coils,” an exhibit displaying the art of Cambridge native Alia, held its opening reception at Harvard Ed Portal’s Crossing Gallery in Allston on Sept.
-12. The exhibit will close on Oct.
+“Curls & Coils,” an exhibit displaying the art of Cambridge native Alia, opened on Sept.
+12 and held its reception at Harvard Ed Portal’s Crossing Gallery in Allston on Sept.
+19. The exhibit will close on Oct.
 24.

 Alia is a multidisciplinary artist whose digital illustrations feature Black women with a variety of hairstyles and textures, with the mission of empowering women to embrace their natural hair.